johann-solo/oliveandmango.github.io/_posts/blog/2017-06-26-grapefruit-cupcakes.md

 ### Directions

-1. Preheat oven to 350 degrees F and line or grease you cupcake tin
+1. Preheat oven to 350 degrees F and line or grease your cupcake tin

 1. Whisk the flour, baking powder, and salt together in a medium sized bowl